-6.1.2 Refractory Materials and Baffle
+6.2 Refractory Materials and Baffle

-Inspect the firebricks or the refractory panels and the baffle for damage periodically and replace anything that is broken.
+Periodically inspect the firebricks or the refractory panels and the baffle for damage.
+Replace anything that is damaged or broken.

 Operation of the heater with a cracked or missing baffle may cause unsafe temperatures and hazardous conditions and will void the warranty.